-The Board is composed of members with relevant expertise and skills, ensuring the effective oversight on ESG matters.
+The Board is composed of members with relevant expertise and skills, ensuring effective oversight on ESG matters.
 It takes full responsibility in the overall ESG risk management, overseeing and evaluating ESG performance to determine potential risks, along with ensuring appropriate risk management and internal control through formulation of ESG strategies.
+The Board understands that the establishment of ESG targets aids in the Group's ESG governance, therefore, the Board sets ESG targets related to the Group's business where appropriate.
 The Board holds meetings to discuss ESG issues and review its performance against ESG-related targets at least once annually, which cover aspects of energy conservation and emission reduction, with the aim to align with the corporate sustainability strategy, echo with international vision of carbon neutrality and enhance corporate reputation.

-To assist in the implementation of strategies and initiatives set by the Board, an ESG Working Group chaired by an executive Director and consisting of members from the Board as well as various departments has been established.
+To assist in the implementation of strategies and initiatives set by the Board, an ESG Working Group chaired by an Executive Director and consisting of members from the Board as well as various departments has been established.
 The ESG Working Group is responsible for collecting and analysing ESG data which are reviewed and confirmed by respective department heads, monitoring and evaluating the Group's ESG performance, keeping track of and reviewing the progress with KPIs against the Group's ESG-related targets, ensuring compliance with ESG-related laws and regulations, assisting in conducting materiality assessment and preparing ESG reports.
 Additionally, the ESG Working Group plays an integral role in ensuring the effectiveness of ESG governance and enhancing centralised management across different departments and subsidiaries.
 The ESG Working Group shall hold a meeting at least once a year at which members may participate in person or by means of electronic communications.
 The minutes of the meeting shall be circulated in the papers for the following Board meeting.
 The ESG Working Group reports to the Board at meetings at least annually on their findings, decisions and recommendations for approval on the process of identifying material ESG-related issues and target setting in order to align with the goal of long-term business development.
 When appropriate, external advisors would be engaged to provide expertise and professional advice for the ESG management process.

 The Board believes that the identification of material ESG issues can assist the Board to govern the ESG development of the Group.
 Therefore, the Board oversees the Group's materiality assessment process, making use of questionnaires as the basis of the assessment.
 Through such, stakeholders' opinions are collected, and by integrating the material ESG issues in the industry, each ESG issue is rated and prioritised by level of concern.
 The Board and the ESG Working Group reviews and acknowledges the results of the assessment, and has provided their own insights to the Group's material ESG issues.
+Relevant emission reduction targets and corresponding strategies are established by the Board, and sustainable development factors have been incorporated into the Group's strategic planning, business model and other decision-making processes.
+The Board regularly monitors and reviews the effectiveness of management approach, including reviewing the Group's ESG performance and adjusting corresponding action plans, management approach, strategy, and policies.